BIBLIOGRAPHY

 The Neuropsychotherapist, 1, pp. 82-99 (April 2013).

 An introductory account adapted from the book, Unlocking the Emotional Brain, listed above.
 Illustrated with a case example of Coherence Therapy.
-Download reprint»
+Download»

 Reconsolidation: A universal, integrative framework for highly effective psychotherapy